access-ci-org/access-bulk-enroller/new-user-setup.md

 We do not recommend the [Phone Call](https://guide.duo.com/universal-prompt#phone-call) option as it is unreliable.

 Click the “Get Started” button to begin the process.

 ![Duo Get Started](images/Picture09.png)

 Select “Duo Mobile” to begin the setup for “Duo Push”.

 ![Duo Mobile](images/Picture10.png)

 Enter your phone number.
 If you do not have a phone number, you can click the “I have a tablet” link to simply use the Duo security app without an associated phone number.

 ![Duo Enter Phone Number](images/Picture11.png)

 Verify you entered your phone number correctly.

 ![Duo Verify Phone Number](images/Picture12.png)

 Have Duo call your phone.
 You will receive a phone call with a 6-digit code to enter.

 ![Duo Verify Phone Number](images/Picture13.png)

 Download the Duo security app from your device’s app store.
 Then click the “Next” button.

 ![Download Duo Mobile](images/Picture14.png)

 Open the Duo security app and select “Use QR code” to scan the QR code on screen.

 ![Duo Scan QR Code](images/Picture15.png)

-After your device has been confirmed, you should see the above success message.
+After your device has been confirmed, you should see a success message.
+Click the "Continue" button.

 ![Added Duo Mobile](images/Picture16.png)

 Finally, click the “Log in with Duo” to receive a Duo Push to your phone.
 Confirm the push by tapping the green checkmark on your phone.

 ![Log in with Duo](images/Picture17.png)

-You should see the above success screen.
+You should see the success screen.
+Your browser should be automatically redirected to the ACCESS Allocations site.

 ![Duo Success](images/Picture18.png)